Gilles de Rais: Early life

-Presumably after these formalities had been completed, Marie de Craon married Guy de Laval, who henceforth called himself "Sire de Rais".) according to archivist-paleographer Matei Cazacu.
+Gilles de Rais was born "in a room called the Black Tower" at the Château de Champtocé, at an unknown date.
+His birth has been variably dated between 1396 and 1406, and more frequently towards the end of 1404.
+However, he was probably born not before 1405 given the delays caused by the legal procedures before the Parlement of Paris that conditioned his parents' marriage.
 (Note: In Louis Gabriel Michaud's Biographie universelle ancienne et moderne (1824), polygraph Pierre-Hyacinthe Audiffret (1773–1841) placed Gilles de Rais's birth around 1396.
-However, this stems from an incorrect reading of the brief drawn up by his heirs.
+However, this stems from an incorrect reading of the memorandum drawn up by his heirs.

 Auguste Vallet de Viriville suggests that Gilles de Rais was born "probably in 1406".